Brian Wood (artist): Early career

 During the next few years, he traveled and worked in Europe, spending much of his time in Greece.
-Wood made his first painting commission for Lord Byron's Chambers in The Albany in London in 1972 and exhibited his prints at Redfern Gallery, London.
+Wood made his first painting commission for Lord Byron's Chambers in Albany in London in 1972 and exhibited his prints at Redfern Gallery, London.
 Returning to New York, Wood earned his M.A. with concentrations in painting and filmmaking in 1975 at Hunter College.
 While studying he worked as a studio assistant to the painters Adolph Gottlieb and Ralph Humphrey.
 At Hunter he met Hollis Frampton and began working in film.
 He also met Michael Snow and crewed on Snow's film Rameau's Nephew (based on Denis Diderot's 1762 text Le Neveu de Rameau].
 Wood made his first films Clearview and Fixt in 1974-1975.
 Clearview was first screened at Film Forum in New York in 1975.

 Wood's early work was influenced by Hollis Frampton and Michael Snow, and like them, he continued his explorations in multiple media.
 In 1976 Wood began working with constructed multiple photographs.
 His very early photographic pieces, "Facing", 1976 (Collection: Metropolitan Museum of Art, NYC) and "Array", 1977 (Collection: Museum of Modern Art, NYC) were first exhibited in 1978 at the Whitney Museum (Downtown), New York.
 Galerie Marielle Mailhot in Montreal gave Wood his first solo show of photographs in 1979, soon followed by several solo museum exhibitions in Canada.
 Ydessa Hendeles mounted another solo exhibition in Toronto in 1980.
 The Canada Council awarded Arts Grants to Brian Wood in 1978, 1979, 1980 and 1982.